 My art reminds viewers of something they just can’t quite remember and then they smile.

 And that’s where licensing enters my race, ideas that make smiles, sales and profits.
 A new Mom asks, now what?
 A cranky traveler kicks herself in the butt when not having enough fun and a dog that hates it when I swear.

-Q: Why licensing now?
+Q: Why licensing & etsy now?

 A: My time is now, as many businesses got by during the recent recession with clip art and tried true and tired iconic images and symbols.
 They got thru and now they are ready to grow and they are ready for exclusive images, unique and happy images of the Jennie Cooley signature lines. etsy expands online sales as most of my galleries are closed and so many shows cancelled.